jhjh-kim/jhjh-kim/README.md

 ## Hi there 👋
 My name is Jinho Kim.
-I have hands-on experience in quantization, long-tail learning, and distributed training. \\
-I'm especially interested in making AI models with real-world impact that benefit marginalized communities.
+I have hands-on experience in quantization, long-tail learning, and distributed training. \newline I'm especially interested in making AI models with real-world impact that benefit marginalized communities.

 ### 🚀 Tech Stack